In a Construction Accident, an Injured Worker May Need a Lawyer

 Many of those working in the construction industry face a high risk of injury or death on a daily basis.
-In 2018, the federal Occupational, Health, and Safety Administration (OSHA) reported 5,250 work-related fatalities in the United States.
+In 2020, the federal Occupational, Health, and Safety Administration (OSHA) reported 5,250 work-related fatalities in the United States.
 Excluding highway collisions, construction-related fatalities were the leading cause of death at work.
 The OSHA data also indicates falls are the area of highest risk.

 Who Can Help?

-At Slater & Zurz law firm our construction accident lawyers believe that an injured worker, whether in the construction arena or elsewhere, has legal options.
+At Slater & Zurz law firm, our construction accident lawyers believe that an injured worker, whether in the construction arena or elsewhere, has legal options.
 Depending on the circumstances of the accident, the worker may be eligible to file a personal injury lawsuit.

-Construction accidents can become complex cases and it may be difficult to determine initially if the employer was at fault or some other party or parties.
-In some cases what caused the accident may have occurred years before the accident happened.
+Construction accidents can become complex cases, and it may be difficult to determine initially if the employer was at fault or some other party or parties.
+In some cases, what caused the accident may have occurred years before the accident happened.

 The Main Causes of Construction Accidents

-According to OSHA, the agency which sets safety guidelines for the construction industry, there are four major causes of construction accidents which they have labeled, “The Fatal Four.”
+According to OSHA, the agency which sets safety guidelines for the construction industry, there are four major causes of construction accidents which they have labeled “The Fatal Four.”
 They include:

-- Falls (which accounted for 33.5% of construction deaths nationally in 2018);
+- Falls (which accounted for 33.5% of construction deaths nationally in 2021);

-- Struck By Object or Collapsing Structure (11.5% in 2018);
+- Struck By Object or Collapsing Structure (11.5% in 2021);

-- Electrocution (8.5% in 2018)
+- Electrocution (8.5% in 2021)

-- and Caught In-Between (5.5% on 2018).
+- and Caught In-Between (5.5% in 2021).

 Caught in-between accidents include fatalities that occur when a worker is caught in or compressed by equipment or objects.
-It also includes those struck, caught or crushed in a collapsing structure, equipment, or a person crushed by material).
+It also includes those struck, caught, or crushed in a collapsing structure, equipment, or a person crushed by material).
 (OSHA)

 Does the Construction Worker Have a Claim?